boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

 The PR itself stubbed out a lot of the methods, implemented some Duration and Instant functionality, and started the support for custom calendars.
-There were, however, 2 major take aways from this PR:
+There were, however, 2 major takeaways from this PR:
 - Temporal is a massive specification update, it's the single biggest addition to ECMAScript since ES6.
 - There is a lot of room to potentially optimize Temporal if we do not deal with `JsValue` directly.